-"If AGCable" - Generator's control availability depends upon its AGC status.

-"Yes" - Generator is available as a control, regardless of its AGC status.

-"No" - Generator is NOT available as a control, regardless of its AGC status.

-Note: in order to be a control the generator must also be in an area or super area on "OPF" control.
+- "If AGCable" Generator's control availability depends upon its AGC status. - "Yes" Generator is available as a control, regardless of its AGC status. - "No" Generator is NOT available as a control, regardless of its AGC status. - Note: in order to be a control the generator must also be in an area or super area on "OPF" control.

-The new real power output of the generator at the conclusion of the OPF solution.
+The real power output of the generator.